Chapter 4 Welfare Services

 Welfare centers for persons with physical disabilities, Braille libraries, facilities to provide information to persons with hearing impairments, guide dog training centers, etc

-6. Welfare Services and User Expense
+6. Welfare Services and User Expense go to 7

 Welfare service users who receive Independent Living Support Benefit etc have to principally bear all the costs for food, electricity and water, and 10% of other costs.
 In case of persons with low income, the cost shall be reduced or exempted.

-7. Support of Using Welfare Services
+7. Support of Using Welfare Services go to 1

 ○ Statement of Dissatisfaction